 Need some help with getting into the invoicing habit?
 Our handy invoicing guides cover everything from the essential information to include in your invoice templates to HMRC’s requirements for invoicing.
 Meanwhile, FreeAgent’s invoicing functionality takes the hard work out of invoicing by allowing you to create and send HMRC-compliant invoices to your clients straight from the software.
 You can also set FreeAgent up to send recurring invoices to your repeat customers automatically.

 Mistake 3: neglecting to set money aside for tax

-Benjamin Franklin, one of the Founding Fathers of the United States, once famously said: “In this world, nothing can be certain except death and taxes” and it’s true that as a small business owner, you have a financial responsibility to pay tax to HMRC.
-It’s also vital that you set enough money aside to pay your bills.
+Benjamin Franklin, one of the Founding Fathers of the United States, once famously said: “In this world, nothing can be certain except death and taxes”.
+As a small business owner, you have a financial responsibility to pay tax to HMRC and it's vital that you set enough money aside to pay your bills.
 Freelance web developer Philip Tomlinson shared his savvy strategy for doing this: preemptively putting roughly 25% of his earnings aside to cover future tax liabilities.
 To help small business owners avoid any nasty tax-related surprises, FreeAgent features a handy Tax Timeline which indicates your tax liabilities for Self Assessment, VAT and Corporation Tax and tells you when each bill is due.

 Mistake 4: making a typo